amilendra/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Only fairly large vehicles are detected and vehicles that are faraway are not detected.
+Also I found that sometimes, the white car dissapears when it is passing the white colorish road.
+I see intermittent false positives so one way of improving will be to use `scipy.ndimage.measurements.label()` over a series of frames.
+However I did not have time to attempt that.